At the time of writing, the author holds IOTA and XLM.

 In the white paper, Ethereum’s creators also theorised that because coins are always lost over time due to carelessness, death and a number of other reasons, and due to the fact that coin loss can be modeled as a percentage of the total supply per year, the total ETH supply in circulation will eventually stabilise and reach an equilibrium.

-At the time of writing (30/04/2018), CoinMarketCap listed the circulating supply of Ether at 99,129,983 ETH.
-The chart below shows the growth in the ETH supply over the past couple of years, and is a useful tool when examining the ETH inflation rate.
+At the time of this writing (Dec 18, 2020), CoinMarketCap listed the circulating supply of Ether at 113,888,129 ETH.
+The chart below shows the growth in the ETH supply over the past couple of years and is a useful tool when examining the ETH inflation rate.

-Now that we’ve run through the current ETH inflation rate, it’s time to look to the future and realise that the goalposts will soon be moved.
-At some stage in 2018-2019, Ethereum will switch from a proof of work platform to a proof of stake algorithm which is still in development.
+Now that we've run through the current ETH inflation rate, it's time to look to the future and realize that the goalposts will soon change.
+Ethereum will switch from a proof-of-work platform to a proof-of-stake algorithm, which is still in development.
 This update is known as Casper and is designed to make transactions on the Ethereum network faster and cheaper.

 It’s not yet clear what the issuance rate will be after the Casper update, but it is expected to be much less than the current maximum cap.
 Ethereum co-founder Vitalik Buterin posted the following on Twitter on June 27, 2017, in response to a question about ETH inflation: